 Flu Treatment

-Four drugs recently have been approved for flu treatment: amantadine, rimantadine, zanamivir, and oseltamivir.
+Four drugs recently have been approved for treating the flu: amantadine, rimantadine, zanamivir, and oseltamivir.
 When taken within 48 hours after the flu begins, these prescription-only medicines reduce the duration of fever and other symptoms.
-However, for most people, flu treatment entails bed rest, drinking plenty of fluids, and taking aspirin or acetaminophen to relieve pain and fever.
+However, for most people, treatment entails bed rest, drinking plenty of fluids, and taking aspirin or acetaminophen to relieve pain and fever.

 Many people treat their flu infections by simply: